If you are thinking about going to Hong Kong, then my advice is “YES! Definitely Yes!”

 Well this bar definitely earns itself a separate blog post.
 You have not every day the possibility to visit the highest bar of the world, do you?
 Read more about the Ozone bar here.
 But be aware if you are planning to have dinner right before or right after, around the area is basically nothing, at least not reachable by foot.

-Party in Hong Kong is crazy !!!
+Party in Hong Kong is crazy!!!
 Never seen a bar that offers a record list for people that drink 10 shots the fastest.
 If you see the highest score on the list, you will not believe your eyes.
-Hong Kong offers a large range of different kind of Clubs to visit.
-There is the Soho area, which is one of the craziest areas of party I have seen.
+Hong Kong offers a large range of different kinds of Clubs to visit.
+There is the Soho area, which is one of the craziest areas of the party I have seen.
 All very young students drinking themselves to death.
 The street is dirty and I just wanted to get myself out of there.
+However, I must warn you not to drive after being drunk.
+Better to take a cab back to the hotel you are staying in, so that you do not end up with cops, which could require you to hire an attorney from this attorney website or similar ones.
+This could end up spoiling your entire holiday mood, which you definitely do not want.
+Just remember the mantra of partying hard, but with precautions.

 Not far away there are the more nicer clubs to be found.
 The Dragon-I is one of the most famous and most prestige clubs in HK, often also visited from international celebrities.